 “Especially enjoyed getting to encourage young girls in technology.
 Felt like I was helping the next generation in my local area.”

-- “I LOVED seeing how excited the kids were.
-One amazing thing was that the teachers noticed that some of the students who didn’t do as well academically were excelling at thinking like a developer and helping others are them - giving them a place to feel confident.”
+“I LOVED seeing how excited the kids were.
+One amazing thing was that the teachers noticed that some of the students who didn’t do as well academically were excelling at thinking like a developer and helping others learn - giving them a place to feel confident.”

+You can be a guest speaker in a classroom, or help a teacher run the activity.
 Visit a local classroom to inspire students to keep learning computer science.
-Sign up now!.

 Recruit your co-workers to volunteer

 Tell your friends and co-workers about the Hour of Code.
 Thousands of teachers are looking for volunteers, so ask them to sign up as a volunteer.
 Ask your employer to get involved.
 Send this email to your manager or the CEO to get everyone on board.

 Pick out a video to show to help focus the class and get them excited to do an Hour of Code.

 Check out the Hour of Code Volunteer Toolkit which includes an overview, timeline, preparation material, and marketing material.
 Everything you need to be ready for your volunteer experience!

 If you're going to be doing a tutorial during your session, spend 30 minutes trying at least one Hour of Code tutorial.